 How to get to Mt.
 Akagi? (click)

 The easiest way to get to Mt.
-Akagi is to catch the Shinkansen (Bullet train) from Tokyo and change to JR Ryomo line and take the Kanetsu bus from Maebashi Station.
-Or you can rent-a-car from Maebashi Station.
+Akagi is to catch the Shinkansen (Bullet train) from Tokyo to Takasaki and change to JR Ryomo line and take the Kanetsu bus from Maebashi Station.
+Or you can rent-a-car from Takasaki Station.
 The journey takes around 2h 30min .

 For train times check this english site. (external)